-1. Raise the bar for all.
+1. Raise the bar for all

-It can be a challenge to overcome the socially acceptable thought I was never good at math, says Sarah Bax, a math teacher at Hardy Middle School in Washington, D.C.
-Rather than being born with or without math talent, kids need to hear from teachers that anyone who works hard can succeed.
+Rather than success being a function of how much math talent they’re born with, kids need to hear from teachers that anyone who works hard can succeed.
 “It’s about helping kids have a growth mindset,” says Bax.
 “Practice and persistence make you good at math.”
-Tell students about the power and importance of math with enthusiasm and high expectations.
+Build math equity and tell students about the power and importance of math with enthusiasm and high expectations.

 2. Don’t wait—act now!